McSwaggens/PashLang/README.md

 engine.Execute();
 ```

+##### Why use PASM opposed to another language like JavaScript or LUA?
+###### You're in full control.
+PASM is designed from the ground up ready for low, medium and hight trust environments.
+Whether you want to limit the amount of RAM it can use, do threading on low specs or use your own standard library, everything is up to you.

 # Croc Script
 'Croc Script' or 'Crocodile Script' is a C/# like language, and compiles into PASM code